We may have mastered comparing objects descriptively, but how do we mathematically compare objects?

 Properties of Proportion

-Using the fact that proportions are equivalent ratios, we can mathematically derive its properties.
-These properties are very helpful when solving problems involving ratio and proportion.
+Using the fact that proportions are equivalent ratios, we can mathematically derive their properties.
+These properties are beneficial when solving problems involving ratios and proportions.

 Here are the properties of proportion: